cursedcoder/DarkTranslationBundle/README.md

 ## Installation

-Add DarkTranslationBundle in your composer.json
+Add DarkTranslationBundle to your composer.json:

 ```js
 {